CitalopramReturn to Citalopram overview

 - You should probably take it for at least 6-9 months for depression - otherwise your symptoms can come back.
 If you're taking it for anxiety you may need to take it for longer.

-- People who have had low mood or depression more than once may take these for over 6-9 months.
+- People who have had low mood or depression more than once may take these for a couple of years or more.
 This is to stop themselves experiencing depression or low mood again.

 - Never stop the tablets suddenly because this may make you more at risk of experiencing low mood.
 Ask your doctor or your pharmacist for advice on how to stop medicines safely.